Entanglement distribution based on quantum walk in arbitrary quantum networks: Experiments

-According to the above entanglement generation scheme of a $d$-dimensional GHZ state, we can construct a quantum circuit of entanglement generation scheme of a $2$-dimensional GHZ state by setting $d=2$ and recompile it into pulse form as shown in the \Cref{fig:19(a)}, where $q[0], q[1], q[2], q[3], q[4], q[5]$ in quantum circuits are mapped to qubits $Q_4, Q_5, Q_7, Q_6, Q_8, Q_9$ on the real quantum processor, respectively.
-The entire experiment is also divided into three stages: preparation , quantum walk \& local recover operator and measurement.
-In the preparation stage, we prepare two GHZ states between $q[0], q[1], q[2]$ and $q[3], q[4], q[5]$, respectively.
-In the quantum walk \& local recover operator stage, we perform corresponding quantum walk between $q[1], q[2]$ and $q[3]$ according to the above theory and perform a local recover operator on $q[0]$.
-In the measurement stage, we measure $q[1], q[2]$ and $q[3]$ in proper basis and obtain a new GHZ state between $q[0], q[4]$ and $q[5]$.
-We run the quantum circuit with 10000 shots on \emph{Quafu ScQ-P10}.
-Through the quantum state tomography, we can obtain the fidelity of the entangled state among $q[0], q[4]$ and $q[5]$ corresponding to any measurement result of $q[1], q[2]$ and $q[3]$ according to the \Cref{tab:5}.
+\textbf{method 2} According to the above $d$-dimensional GHZ state entanglement distribution module in \Cref{fig:7(b)}, we can construct a quantum circuit and recompile it into pulse form, as shown in \Cref{fig:19(a)}, where $q[0], q[1], q[2], q[3], q[4], q[5]$ in quantum circuits were mapped to qubits $Q_4, Q_5, Q_7, Q_6, Q_8, Q_9$ on the real quantum processor, respectively.
+In the preparation stage, we prepared two GHZ states between $q[0], q[1], q[2]$ and $q[3], q[4], q[5]$, respectively.
+In the quantum walk \& local recover operator stage, we performed the corresponding quantum walk between $q[1], q[2]$ and $q[3]$ according to the above theory and perform a local recover operator on $q[0]$.
+In the measurement stage, we measured $q[1], q[2]$ and $q[3]$ in proper basis to distribute a GHZ state between $q[0], q[4]$ and $q[5]$.
+We ran the quantum circuit with 10000 shots on the superconducting quantum processor.
+We obtained the fidelity of the entangled state among $q[0], q[4]$ and $q[5]$ corresponding to any measurement result of $q[1], q[2]$ and $q[3]$.
 The fidelity results are shown in the \Cref{fig:19(b)}.
-Through these fidelity we can get average fidelity $F=54.3(3.2)\%$
+Through these fidelity, we can get average fidelity $F=54.3(3.2)\%$